Save on shaker and 8 oz refill.

 Add a burst of flavor and nutrition to your dishes with our premium Organic Dulse (Palmaria palmata) Granules in a convenient shaker.
-Each shaker contains 1.5 ounces of granules, perfect for adding to salads, soups, and more.
+Each shaker contains 1.5 ounces of seaweed granules, perfect for adding to salads, soups, and more.
 Our dulse granules are a colorful and flavor-rich addition to any dish, but particularly complement starches and sharp cheeses.
 Dulse is a great source of protein and minerals and adds a savory umami flavor to your meals.
-Sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and contaminants, our dulse granules are also available in bulk.
+Sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and contaminants.
 Enhance your meals with the taste and nutrition of premium organic dulse granules today!

 - Enjoy the purity and quality of certified organic dulse granules